 The OpenID approach, which enables you to log into a site using credentials from a third party, such as Google or Facebook, has numerous limitations that make it far from ideal for the MyBucks use case.
 The OpenID approach would not be able to restrict the type of information that you might want to restrict MyBucks from having access to.
 OpenID by itself provides primarily an all or nothing approach.

-OAuth is an open standard for authorization that enables an application to request access to third party systems on behalf of its users.
-OAuth makes this possible without the need to share sensitive personal login information with MyBucks.
+OAuth allows an application to request access to third party systems without the need to share sensitive personal login information with MyBucks.
 Rather, it creates a secure token that allows one system to access specific information and functionality from another system.